pychi-code/pychi/README.md

 On Mac, one might have to first run
 ```
-pip install pyfftw
+conda install -c conda-forge pyfftw
 ```

-before using
+due to some OS specificities in pyFFTW installation.

+Then, one should be able to install pychi normally using
 ```
 pip install pychi
 ```